 Mumps is a viral illness that is transmitted by direct contact with respiratory droplets or saliva from an infected person.
 It is best known for painful, swollen salivary glands that show up as puffy cheeks and swollen jaw.
 Boys may also have painful, swollen testicles.
-Other symptoms include fever, headache, muscles aches, tiredness, and loss of appetite.
+Other symptoms include fever, headache, muscle aches, tiredness, and loss of appetite.
 There is no treatment, and symptoms usually resolve themselves within a few weeks.
-Mumps is usually a mild disease in children, but adults may have more serious disease with complications.
-Vaccination against Mumps is available with MMR vaccine.
+Mumps is usually a mild disease in children, but adults may have a more serious disease with complications.
+Vaccination against Mumps is available with the MMR vaccine.

 The MMR vaccine is safe and effective.
 The vaccine is not perfect.
-Two doses of the MMR shot are about 88 percent effective at preventing the mumps.
+Two doses of the MMR shot are about 88 percent effective at preventing mumps.
 That means that if you have 100 people who are fully vaccinated, 88 of them will be fully protected.
 The remaining 12 will still be vulnerable to mumps.
 If it were not for the vaccine, however, we would be seeing many, many more cases of the mumps.

 Also, we have only seen a few cases with complications, like swelling of the brain or testicles.
 Normally, we would expect to see many more persons with complications.
-This tells us that even though some vaccinated individuals are still getting the mumps, they are experiencing mild disease.
-The vaccine remains the best protection we have against the mumps.
+This tells us that even though some vaccinated individuals are still getting the mumps, they are experiencing the mild disease.
+The vaccine remains the best protection we have against mumps.
 It is a live virus vaccine and is not recommended for pregnant women or patients with a weakened immune system.
 Adults born before 1957 are generally considered to be immune to mumps and do not need to receive the MMR vaccine.

 The current CDC recommendations for MMR vaccination are as follows: